adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 sign-in and sign-up flow to your application.
 The user can enter a username or password, or, at your option, add on support for one or more social providers.
 In addition, there is support for branding the sign-in process, doing email verification of sign-ups and automatic password resets via email.
-The Azure AD B2C sign-in / sign-up process is primarily a server-flow proecss, so we will be able to add support in our app with just one line of code.
+The Azure AD B2C sign-in / sign-up process is primarily a server-flow process, so we will be able to add support in our app with just one line of code.

 ### The Minimal Setup of Azure AD B2C